 Although working remotely, our staff are continuing to support these deserving individuals during this period of uncertainty, working remotely to deliver on-going activities and encouragement.
 Whilst our fundraising and outside group activities have had to be curtailed, we hall adapt and innovate and are very much ''in business'' to continue to deliver the vital services that the charity provides.

 The majority of our annual income comes from the 'golfing family' but due to the current situation, fundraising days have either been cancelled or postponed until 2021.
-As a result it is estimated that we will lose £100,000 of revenue during this period.
-Funding that we receive through the Aviva Community Fund is greatly appreciated and would allow us to continue to support our beneficiaries in the immediate future and will assist with the financial stability of the Foundation moving forward.
+As a result it is estimated that we will lose £180,000 of revenue during this period.

 An example of current activities